raspberrypilearning/safeguarding-module/en/quiz1/question_5.md

 legend: Question 5 of 9
 ---

-Is practicing favouritism with certain learners an example of 'Good practice' or 'Poor practice'?
+Is it good practice or bad practice to carry out favouritism with certain learners?

 --- choices ---
 - ( ) Good practice